There are mysterious causes why great masterpieces have inspired dozens of conspiracy theories and implausible conjectures.

 - The transparency of the veil shows that da Vinci first painted a landscape and then used transparency techniques to paint the veil on top.

-- The work underwent a change in the position of the index and middle fingers of the left hand.
+- The work went through a change in the position of the index and middle fingers of the left hand.

 - The elbow was repaired for damage caused by a stone thrown at the painting in 1956.